wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/linux/elastic_stack_packages_deb.rst

     # apt-get install kibana=7.3.2

 2. Configure certificates.
-Copy from the Elasticsearch node, the file `/usr/share/elasticsearch/certs.zip` into the Wazuh server.
-You could use `scp` or others.
-Let's suppose that the file was copied into ``/usr/share/kibana/``.
+Copy the file `/usr/share/elasticsearch/certs.zip` from the Elasticsearch node into the Wazuh server.
+You can use `scp` or others.
+Now, let's suppose that the file was copied into ``/usr/share/kibana/``.

   2.1.
 Extract the certificates file: